ncoevoet/ChanTracker/README.md

     !config supybot.protocols.irc.ping.interval 3600

-Here list of data requested by the bot at join :
+Here list of data requested by the bot at join:

     JOIN :#channel
     MODE :#channel